bxlab/qbb2021/assignments/day5-lunch/README.md

 ## Instructions

 Create a new directory `/Users/cmdb/qbb2021-answers/day5-lunch`.
-Answer each question below by creating a new Jupyter Notebook for each question.
+Create a new Jupyter Notebook and answer each question in this notebook.
 Be sure to:

 - Use Markdown to create section headers and add narrative about things you found confusing, useful, or interesting.
 - Annotate each plot with a title, axis labels, legends, etc. as appropriate.